Qtty/FHVault/task.md

 ### Future Goals

 1. Each time a user connects for the first time, a new contract is created only for him
+2. add username and domain, the extension will list the items of that domain when visiting it

 ## Technical Structure